An intuitive introvert has a rich inner life and powerful intuition. However, this can make taking action in the real world more difficult for them.

 What to Do

-In a busy, noisy, extroverted world, it can be hard for intuitive introverts to find their place.
-Ultimately, though, we will achieve this by being true to ourselves rather than trying to fit in.
 Having said that, we sometimes need to come out of our comfort zones and face our fears.
-This will help us to reap the benefits of our rich inner worlds and creative something in the world that we feel proud of.
+This will help us to reap the benefits of our rich inner worlds and create something in the world that we feel proud of.

 If you are an intuitive introvert, what struggles do you find hold you back from creating the life you dream of?